janmikulacz/trivis/README.md

 ## Documentation

-Currently, TřiVis is not documented in detail beyond this README file.
+Currently, TřiVis lacks detailed documentation beyond this README file due to time constraints faced by the authors.
-The reason is simple: the authors did not have the time to write the documentation yet.
-However, the authors hope that thanks to simplicity of the API, the [Basic Usage](#basic-usage) section, and the examples in the [examples/](examples) directory (further documented in the [Examples](#examples) section), you should be able to start using TřiVis without major issues.
+However, the simplicity of the API, coupled with the guidance provided in the [Basic Usage](#basic-usage) section and the examples available in the [examples/](examples) directory (further explained in the [Examples](#examples) section), should facilitate seamless adoption of TřiVis for users.

 ## License